neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 }
 ```

-And used it in our views
+And we used it in our views.

 ```
 @Url.RouteUrl("BlogPost", new BlogPostRouteValues(post.ReleaseDate, post.Url))
 ```

 And we liked it.
-We liked it vary much, because we can use this class for both `HtmlHelper` methods and `UrlHelper` methods, because it is nothing more then route values class.
+We liked it vary much, because we can use this class for both `HtmlHelper` methods and `UrlHelper` methods.
+It is PORVO (Plain-Old-Route-Values-Object) and it can be used everywhere route values for blog post are needed.
+The constructor does all the dirty work in a one single place.

 ## Roots of the AspNet (model) Navigation project